Spring training roundup: Rays outslug Pirates

-Tampa Bay Rays starter Tyler Glasnow struck out seven over four innings and the Tampa Bay Rays held on for a 10-9 victory over the Pittsburgh Pirates on Wednesday at Bradenton, Fla.
+Tampa Bay starter Tyler Glasnow struck out seven over four innings and the Rays held on for a 10-9 victory over the Pittsburgh Pirates on Wednesday at Bradenton, Fla.

 Glasnow still gave up four runs on six hits, but fared far better than Pirates starter Mitch Keller, who gave up eight runs on 10 hits over two innings.